Aijaz Aslam

-Aijaz Aslam (born 3 October 1966) (اعجاز اسلم) is a Pakistani television actor, model, fashion designer and entrepreneur.
+Aijaz Aslam (born 3 October 1966) (اعجاز اسلم) is a Pakistani television actor and model.
 He is best known for playing the lead in his drama debut Kashkol, which was telecasted on NTM in 1993, in PTV's 2003 drama Mehndi and Geo TV's 2011 sitcom Kis Din Mera Viyah Howay Ga.

 Early life

 Born to a father who acted in some television plays, Aijaz began his career as a model in 1989.

 He belongs to a family of Kashmiri descent.

 Career

 Acting and production

-Aijaz made his television debut in 1993, playing a role in Kashkol.
+Aijaz made his television debut in the 1993 drama series Kashkol.
 He then went on to star in popular television serials such as Kahaan Se Kahaan Tak on PTV, Khahish-e-Benaam and Mehndi.
 His comedy drama, Main Aur Tum on ARY Digital, was extremely popular.

 In 2015, Aijaz became a producer with ICE Media and Entertainment.

 Fashion design

 Aijaz Aslam is also a fashion designer and model in the Pakistan show business industry.
 Prior to entering the media industry, Aijaz completed a fashion designing course in London in 1989.
 He has made a name for himself in the fashion industry, and has his own clothing brand called Aijaz Aslam.